Video is currently one of the hottest mediums in digital marketing.

 But with video, game developers have an added tool in their retention arsenal.
-It can be used to showcase a player’s season highlights, recap their most epic matches or summarize their stats for them to brag to their friends.
+It can be used to showcase a player’s season highlights, recap their most epic matches or summarise their stats for them to brag to their friends.
 Here’s an example of how Ubisoft did it for Rainbow 6 Siege.

 Any player who gets this year-end recap will get pumped up seeing their play stats for the year.
 It also sets them up to continue playing to try and beat that record.

 Of course, effective video marketing is more than just creating a video and calling it a day.
 Having valuable content that inspires a user to take action or feel a strong emotion is extremely important.

 You also need to have an effective digital video distribution strategy.
 Without it, having the most viral video won’t matter because not enough people can find it.

 What is Online Video Distribution?

 Video content distribution is where you’ll place your video so that your intended audience can find it.
 The “where” in this case refers to distribution channels that can host video content, such as a website, direct messaging, social media and mobile apps.